Stavros V. Kyriakides: Cultural involvement

-Kyriakides has donated pianos to schools, foundations and other establishments for the development of music and culture in Cyprus as well as hospitals, schools for people with special needs, rehabilitation centres and more.
-He has worked with artists (in Cyprus and abroad) including Luciano Pavarotti, Emma Shapplin, Buena Vista Social Club, Cristina Branco, Cesária Évora, The Ten Tenors, Stars in Concert, Grigory Sokolov, and Andrea Bocelli.
+Kyriakides has displayed rich social and cultural work and donated pianos to schools, foundations and other establishments for the development of music and culture in Cyprus as well as hospitals, schools for people with special needs, rehabilitation centres and more.
+He is a personal friend of some of the greatest artists in the world such as Vladimir Ashkenazy and Thomas Duis.
+He has worked with distinguished artists (in Cyprus and abroad) including Luciano Pavarotti, Emma Shapplin, Buena Vista Social Club, Cristina Branco, Cesária Évora, The Ten Tenors, Stars in Concert, Grigory Sokolov, and Andrea Bocelli.
 He has received a number of awards for his service in culture by numerous foundations, institutions and companies.